harishjan/FindMeService/README.md

 * com.helpfinder.model.request: which contains the model used in a api request

 ###Notes
-This project does not have any integration with any repository data sources, currently there are dummy data points which helps to test assignment 1 use cases.
+1) This project does not have any integration with any repository data sources, Sqlite data repository is created but the hook-up with the repository classes are pending. currently there are dummy data points which helps to test assignment 1 and 2 user cases related to users.
+2) This Project is integrated with repositories where I/O read/write operation are working specific for Assignment 2
+3) Swagger integration is working with-out any security features which is in progress.

 ### How to test the use cases for Assignment 2 ###